acoli-repo/olia/docs/index.md

 ## Browse Online

-We provide a **static** HTML export of *selected* stable Annotation Models, Linking Models and the OLiA Reference Model:
+For convenient viewing the ontologies, we provide a **static** HTML export of *selected* stable Annotation Models, Linking Models and the OLiA Reference Model:

 - [OLiA Annotation Models](html/stable/index.html) and linking models
 - [OLiA Reference Model](html/core/index.html) and other core modules

 Note that this is a *static* export that is updated irregularly only, so it does not necessarily reflect the most recent version.

+For **interactive browsing** the OLiA ontologies, we recommend [Protégé](http://protege.stanford.edu), an ontology browser and editor (available both as web and Java edition, the latter requires local installation).
+For browsing the ontologies copy and paste the URLs given below.

 # Frequently Asked Questions

 ## How to (Find) Help

 OLiA is open source (see below) and we invite external contributors to join, to add or to provide feedback.
 If you have questions about OLiA, the recommended way is to join and reach out via the **[ACoLi mailing list](https://groups.google.com/g/acoli)** with the subject line `OLiA: ...`.

 Alternatively, and in particular for potential errors or feature requests regarding OLiA, please feel free to create a new issue via the [GitHub form](https://github.com/acoli-repo/olia/issues).
 However, please take a minute in this case to make sure your question or request is not already addressed by another issue.

+General enquiries with respect to OLiA can also be directed to [Christian Chiarcos](mailto://FIRSTNAME_IN_LOWERCASE%20%5BDOT%5D%20LASTNAME_IN_LOWERCASE%20%5BAT%5D%20web%20%5BDOT%5D%20de).

 ## Terms of Use